Julie Andreyev: Art

 The following are some examples of her work.

 Vegan Congress

 Andreyev is founding member of the Vegan Congress, an activist group that creates relational projects to help develop discourse and practical ethics and provides events and information about vegan practice.
 One of the objectives of the project is to make ethical practice more visible within the community.
-Currently, the Vegan Congress consists of like-minded faculty, staff and students at Emily Carr University who practice veganism.

 Scratch Theremin

 For Scratch Theremin, Andreyev works with canine Tom using interactive software and a theremin to produce a collaborative improvisational interspecies performance.

 The aim of the project is to advance methods of improvisation and active listening, proposing live audio soundscapes that mesh canine sounds with electroacoustic practice.
 In the process of developing this performance, a custom built theremin, that incorporates a rug as an interface, was created to allow Tom to use scratch and digging gestures to create sound, accompanied by a diverse range of vocalization.
 These studio performances are audio recorded for use later in the live performance where they are remixed into a new experimental improvisational soundscape.
 Andreyev accompanies Tom's vocals and rhythms with her own live theremin and software performance.